 Studio photographers will appreciate that the Pentax K-1 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the 80D and the K-1 have been discontinued, but can regularly be found used on ebay.
+The K-1 was replaced by the Pentax K-1 II, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is the Canon 80D better than the Pentax K-1 or vice versa?
 The listing below highlights the relative strengths of the two models.